dianran2001/BlogWriter/README.md

-This BlogWriter is programed for learning purpuse.
+This BlogWriter is programed for learning purpose.

 It maybe not so clean.But you may found some useful code in this program.